kopsha/python-1o1/docs/logical.rst

     >>>

 We get *False* since **a** and **b** are different integers.
-Notice that you use one equal sign to assign numbers to a variabla, and a *double equal* sign to compare them.
+Notice that you use one equal sign to assign numbers to a variable, and a *double equal* sign to compare them.
 In addition to testing if two numbers are the same you can test if they are different usint the *not equal* operator.